Gustavo A. Mellander

 Gustavo "Gus" Adolfo Mellander is a leader in the field of university and college administration in the United States.

 He served as dean of academic affairs and interim chancellor at Inter American University of Puerto Rico, 1966–69, dean of York College, 1969–72, president of Passaic College in New Jersey from 1975 to 1985, president of Mission College, 1985, chancellor of the West Valley-Mission College District (consisting of two colleges) in California from 1985 to 1992, and subsequently as Dean of a Graduate School at George Mason University.

-In 1981 he was appointed by the governor of New Jersey to the State Board of Education.
-Since 2000 he has been President of Academic Resources, an academic research company.
+In 1981, the governor of New Jersey appointed him to the State Board of Education.
+In 1999, he was offered the Chancellorship of 14 Colleges in the United Arab Emirates.
+Since 2000, he has been President of Academic Resources, an academic research company.

 Background

 Mellander was born in California and lived in many Latin American countries.
-He earned a Ph.D. in history from George Washington University in 1966 and later was awarded a Doctor of Humane Letters by Felician University in 1977.
+He earned a Ph.D. in history from George Washington University in 1966 and later received a Doctor of Humane Letters by Felician University in 1977.
 He was selected to attend the American Council on Education's Institute for Academic Deans and later its Institute for College Presidents.

 He has served as a faculty member, a department chair, a division chair, a university dean at several institutions, a president at two colleges, a district chancellor of a two-college district with a student body of 35,000 and lastly as a graduate school university dean at George Mason University.

 He also served as a dean of business affairs and a university chancellor in interim capacities.
 He is a founding member of the American Association of University Administrators.

 Later, he helped establish a National Institute to train college presidents.

 In August 1975, he was named president of Passaic College.
 He immediately commenced a major housecleaning, suspending or putting one-third of the student body on probation, replacing over 40 teachers and administrators, and terminating 75 percent of the non-teaching employees.

 The college was also on the verge of losing its accreditation.
 Within three years Mellander corrected the problems and the college was fully accredited for the first time in its history.
 The college became a leader in establishing high academic standards.